 Reviews are the most heavily trafficked section on the restaurant admin dashboard with responding to reviews one of the most requested features by our restaurants.
-Our goal was to build a tool where customers could read, generate reports and respond to diner reviews.
-We launched the v1 of the dashboard in October 2016.

 We conducted 30-minute interviews with 5 participants who were a mix of marketing director, GM, and owner.
 All were currently OpenTable’s customers, highly engaged in managing online reviews, and had shown interest in engaging with their reviewers.
 Some of the key insights we uncovered were

 1) There is usually some truth to reviews and they are very impactful to a restaurant's business.

 2) Restaurant managers want to be alerted immediately if there is a negative review so that they resolve the issue with the diner or fix what went wrong.

 3) Look at diner trends in the restaurant and see how their ratings compare to competitor restaurants in the same region.

 4) Have a way to respond and acknowledge reviews both good and bad.
 Many restaurants focus on hospitality and this is a feature they view as being key to maintaining a good relationship with their diners.

 After the research, I realized that restaurants wanted three main features - a way to easily read reviews, respond to diners and look at diner trends.
 Below are the wireframes I created for reading and filtering reviews (image on the left), responding to reviews (top right) and looking at trends (image bottom right).
 The wireframes helped shape the final design and discussion with the engineers to determine what we could or could not build for v1.

 The image below compares the old dashboard (on the left) and the new design (on the right).
 New functionality includes filtering, scanning reviews easily, liking reviews, bookmarking, review statuses and responding to reviews.